Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 - This critical information is updated 3x daily through Jolly’s 4,000+ pitches/month & Sourcery user input

-- Query deadline: the system automatically deletes queries that are past deadline
+- Query deadline: the system automatically deletes queries that are past the deadline

 - Ahrefs Domain Rating